openAgile/CommitStream.Web/doc/api.md

 `https://commitstream.v1host.com/api/48bf06cb-9b84-4700-9325-2df87b93e227/inboxes/8533e007-fdf7-42ff-b13f-90d3653b6047/commits?apiKey=db479bc8-bb3b-48de-ac05-fd5c8c0a089f`
 * The structure of the URL is: https://host/api/**instanceId**/inboxes/inboxId/commits?apiKey=**apiKey**
 * Copy the values for the **instanceId** and **apiKey** and save them somewhere secure

+# Next, Decide Whether to Query at the Workitem Level or Team Level

+There are two ways you can query for commits inside CommitStream:

+* By Workitem -- fetch commits that are associated with one or more Workitem numbers
+* By Team -- fetch all commits, even those without Workitem mentions, that are made by a specific team

+# Query by Wokritem

+To make a query by Workitem:

+TODO